-Insurance brokers play a critical role in ensuring that Marylanders have access to affordable health care insurance options.
-Brokers are key partners to help individuals and small businesses get access to plans offered on Maryland Health Connection.
-Whether you are already a part of our Authorized Broker program or would like to join, this is your one-stop source of the information and tools you need.
+Insurance brokers play a critical role in ensuring that Marylanders have access to affordable health insurance options.
+Brokers are key partners to help individuals and small businesses get access to plans on Maryland Health Connection.
+Whether you are already a part of our authorized broker program or would like to join, this is your one-stop source for information and tools.

 A Licensed Health Broker may apply as long as the following criteria is met: